Skip to the main content

 AP Science: Designing Labs That Mirror AP Exam Free-Response Tasks

-One of the biggest challenges AP Science teachers face is helping students transfer lab skills to AP Exam free-response questions (FRQs).
-Students may be comfortable following procedures, collecting data, and answering post-lab questions—but when the exam asks them to design an investigation, justify a method, or analyze unfamiliar data, confidence can quickly drop.
+One of the biggest challenges AP Science teachers face is helping students connect lab skills to AP Exam free-response questions (FRQs).
+Students may be comfortable following procedures, collecting data, and answering post-lab questions—but when the exam asks them to design an investigation, justify a method, or analyze unfamiliar data, those skills are very difficult to transfer.
+But, with intentional shifts, your labs can double as powerful FRQ preparation without adding extra work to your plate.

 Why AP-Aligned Labs Matter